 Welcome to the excitement that is Transition Town CHELSEA!
 Over the next few years, the community of Chelsea will be discovering the challenges and rewards of becoming a resilient community.

-July Potluck Dinner and speaker presenting Home Funerals and Green Burials
+August Potluck Dinner and speaker presenting "Inner Transition"

-Join us for a community sharing of food and fun, then stay to listen to Merilynne Rush discussing cost comparisons between conventional and home funerals, legal information, green burials, and more.
+Join us for a community sharing of food and fun, then stay to listen to Claire Maitre speak about how we internalize and respond to changes in the world.